open-navigation/opennav_amd_demonstrations/honeybee_demos/README.md

 - In this demonstration, we use a navigation route graph of the streets and blocks for long-term planning in place of freespace planning on the roadways (i.e. like an AV might).
 This may be replaced in another application with freespace planning and semantic segmentation to determine navigable spaces live during execution instead and provide more freedom for freespace planning off of roadways.

-### Metrics
+#### Metrics

 TODO metrics / marketing / etc - 'so much compute left over while navigating urban with 3D slam/localization, 3d lidar processing, autonomy, etc. Super powerful machine, love the opportunity this presents in a 80W package'.
 Or... consoliate into the README so its up front for all 3 demos combined concisely?

-### Dataset
+#### Dataset

 TODO full dataset from actual run + 3D slam hand-driven only dataset TODO the google maps overlay of the annotated intersections / waypoints (or just 3D map instead, no google?)

-### Notes on 3D SLAM
+#### Notes on 3D Mapping, Planning

 For this demonstration, several 3D SLAM and localization solutions were analyzed.
 Unfortunately, relatively few were robust enough for use and the 3D SLAM selected was the best performing for this robot platform, its sensors, and configuration.
-While we found good success with this method, it is easy to swap in another solution that you prefer as long as it provides the pointcloud map and TF transformations from `map` -> `odom` per REP-105.
+While we found 'good enough' success with this method, it is easy to swap in another solution that you prefer as long as it provides the pointcloud map and TF transformations from `map` -> `odom` per REP-105.
+The OS-0 was particularly challenging to work with outdoors due to its relatively lower range and density.

 Planning in Urban spaces can be done 2 primay ways:
 - Using freespace algorithms like the NavFn or Smac Planners which allow for planning in all non-occupied spaces constrained by some behavioral constraints like inflation, keepouts, or higher cost regions